connectdotz/yarn-nohoist-examples/nohoist.md

   ...
 ```

-A few things to note:
+Let's take a closer look at the config:
 - **private package**

   nohoist is only available for private packages because workspaces are only available for private packages.

 - **glob patterns matching**

-  Internally, yearn construct a virtual path for each module based on its dependency relationship, called module path.
-If this path matched the nohoist patterns provided, it will be hoisted to the closest workspace package instead.
+  Internally, yearn construct a virtual module path for each module based on its "original" (before hoist) package dependency.
+If this path matched the nohoist patterns provided, it will be hoisted to the closest child project/package instead.

   - module paths:
     - A = monorepo/A; the react-native under A = monorepo/A/react-native; metro under react-native = monorepo/A/react-native/metro; Y = monorepo/A/Y